2006–07 San Jose Sharks season

-The San Jose Sharks 2006–07 season was the 16th season played by the franchise.
+The 2006–07 season San Jose Sharks was the 16th season played by the franchise.

 Offseason

 During the 2006 offseason, the San Jose Sharks made significant changes in order to bolster their defense and team grit.
 The Sharks signed Mike Grier from the Buffalo Sabres and former Shark Curtis Brown from the Chicago Blackhawks, two forwards noted for their defense prowess on both sides of the ice.
 After signing the two veterans, General Manager Doug Wilson traded their top offensive defenceman in 2005–06, Tom Preissing, to the Ottawa Senators in exchange for centre Mark Bell of the Chicago Blackhawks in a three-way trade involving Martin Havlat going from Ottawa to the Blackhawks.
 Wilson then traded underachieving winger Nils Ekman to the Pittsburgh Penguins.
 In August, to round off their flurry of trades, the Sharks signed veterans Mathieu Biron and Patrick Traverse.
 The Sharks also signed Graham Mink and Scott Ferguson to their American Hockey League (AHL) affiliate, the Worcester Sharks.
 On October 2, 2006, the Sharks acquired Vladimir Malakhov and a first-round conditional draft pick in exchange for Jim Fahey and Alexander Korolyuk, who was playing in Russia at the time.